Misadventures in Code

 Decouple yourself from only one controller per resource

-I have an uneasy relationship with conditionals, but I am particularly wary of anything that is more than an if and else, especially in a controller.
+I have an uneasy relationship with conditionals, but I am particularly wary of anything that is more than an if

 That's not to say I don't believe they have their place, but I'll always look to try and reach for another option, or hoist the conditional up, rather than maintain them in a given method.
 You see, the issue I have is that complex conditionals, introduce multiple collaborators into a method, reduce the ability to reason about code, and make the system harder to change.